steux/happybird/README.md

 # How to play it :

-You can run freely this game on Harmony cart or PlusCart, or probably any cart able to run F6 bankswitching scheme carts.
+You can run freely this game on Harmony cart or PlusCart, and most likely on any cart able to run F6 bankswitching scheme carts.

 This ROM doesn't work directly with the Stella emulator, due to false autodetection of paddle inputs.
 Run stella with :